Nafees10/qscript/spec/architecture.md

 ### Function Calls:
 * _`Call [n - integer >=2]`_
 Pops a library ID & then a function ID (both `integer>=0`).
 Then pops `n-2` number of elements (in order they were pushed) and passes them as arguments for the function call.
-Pushes the value returned by function.
+Return value can be get by using `RetValPush`
 This is **not** used for calling functions that are in the same bytecode.
 * _`RetValSet`_
 Pops an element from stack, stores it temporarily as a return value.